PPE

 :

-Complete PPE 320 with a C or better or with the approval of the Director of the PPE Program
+Complete PPE 320 with a C or better or with the approval of the PPE Program director.

 Eighteen semester credit hours, including nine upper-division hours, drawn from the following: